Department of Psychology Major Requirements

 **Major requirements are listed first, followed by detailed more detailed information.

-The major includes 10 courses in Psychology: seven lectures/seminars worth three or more credits each, two labs, and one senior requirement; as well as three courses outside of Psychology.
+The major includes 10 courses in Psychology (PSYC): seven lectures/seminars (three or more credits each), two labs (1.5 credits each), and one senior requirement; as well as three courses outside of Psychology.

 - Three core lecture courses, one from each group below: